 Again, this is already happening on a widespread scale.
-Electronic, self service checkout tills are commonplace at major retailers.
+Electronic, self-service checkout tills like the kind produced by KIOSK, are already commonplace at many major retailers.
 The big companies are still ironing out the problems here.
 But within a decade they will have slashed the number of human retail assistants.
 As customers, we won’t always trust machines.
 But, we will certainly need less hands on deck in the store.

 We’ve been sending robots to space for years.
 Spacecrafts are, essentially, giant robots after all.
 However, the technology is becoming so self-sufficient that we soon won’t need humans at all.
 Robots are already collecting data from the surface of Mars without a manned craft.
 Even engineering jobs within NASA are being replaced by robots.

 Of course, we will always need the intelligent brains behind these industries.
 However, the menial and smaller tasks are slowly being replaced by machines and robots.
 They are more efficient, cost effective and reliable.
 The future of our industries is certainly in a state of change!